Ontotext-AD/graphdb.js/README.md

 # graphdb-javascript-driver (GRAPHDBJS)

-A GraphDB data access library written in JavaScript to be used in Node.js.
+A GraphDB and RDF4J data access library written in JavaScript to be used in Node.js.

 ## Installation
 Make sure you have Node.js version 8 or greater and Node Package Manager